xray-imaging/meta-cli/docs/source/api.rst

 Bruker SkyScan 1272
 ===================

-The Bruker SkyScan 1272 instruments generates .log and .oog files.
+The Bruker SkyScan 1272 instruments generates .log files for data collection and data analysis.
 An example is available at :ref:`Bruker`.